syncfusion-content/javascript-docs/js/PivotClient/Paging.md

 * PagerOptions.SeriesCurrentPage - Sets the current page of the series axis in PivotClient control.

 For client mode, the page setting for categorical and series axes are mandatorily needed to be set in data source property by using the following properties.

+[`categoricalPageSize`](/api/js/ejpivotclient#members:datasource-pageroptions-categoricalpagesize) - Allows to set the number of categorical columns to be displayed in each page on applying the paging.

+[`seriesPageSize`](/api/js/ejpivotclient#members:datasource-pageroptions-seriespagesize) - Allows to set the number of series rows to be displayed in each page on applying the paging.

+[`categoricalCurrentPage`](/api/js/ejpivotclient#members:datasource-pageroptions-categoricalcurrentpage) - Allows to set the page number to be loaded in the categorical axis by default.

+[`seriesCurrentPage`](/api/js/ejpivotclient#members:datasource-pageroptions-seriescurrentpage) - Allows to set the page number to be loaded in the series axis by default.

 {% highlight javascript %}